MileanCo/angular-material-meteor-dashboard/README.md

 * Includes SEED project to instantly create a new web app without needing to create boilerplate code.
 * Uses Mongo Database for data storage, authetication, etc.
 * Includes data generator for JSON and CSV files.
+* FREE download, just remember to contribute to the project and link back to github.com/Mystec

 ## Modules
 * Authentication